History of aagenielsen.dk website.

-The process was supported and commented by other tafl players in the forum.
-Konstantin Jaehne ("Sqaree"), Germany, did a simplifying analysis of the rules description.
-The online game pieces were sent by Gregory Binns ("Torc"), USA.
+The process was also supported and commented by other tafl players in the forum.

 May-June 2012 the site software was rewritten so that games humans against humans no longer use Java, Java becoming increasingly problematic just as it happened to Expo Media eleven years earlier.
 The software now works on computers, mobile phones, internet-connected televisions, anything.

 August 2012 Adam Bartley, Norway, drew the World Tafl Federation logo:

-May 2013 Aage Nielsen, Denmark, invented the calculation method for measuring the variants' game balances.
+May 2013 Aage Nielsen, Denmark, invented the method used here for calculating the variants' game balances.